fryktoria/interactiveMagneticCompassRose/README.md

  - The first line is set automatically to depict the set declination.
 This is shown with the indication `VAR`, followed by the declination in the common format used for maps, in degrees and minutes, accompanied by the symbols `E` for Eastern declination, or `W` for Western declination.
 Inside a parenthesis, the declination is also presented as a decimal number.
  -  The second line can be customised by the user, by inputting a text in the input box.
 The purpose of this line is to simulate the information about the change of the declination in the passage of time, such as `2003 ANNUAL INCREASE 4.2'` to indicate that the deviation value of the first line should be adjusted (increased or decreased) by the value in the second line, usually depicted in minutes of arc.
 In this example, if the year is 2005, the user should add 8.4 minutes to the declination of line 1.

  After the user sets the declination and optionally the information line 2, the data are stored in local storage, at a physical location depending on the browser.
-Please check the [Caveats] section for concerns regarding the informational lines.
+Please check the [Caveats](#caveats) section for concerns regarding the informational lines.

  The user may increase or decrease the size of the compass rose, using the `Image size` buttons `+` and `-`.

- The HTML file contains all information necessary to operate and does not rely to any additional files.
-Therefore, it can be opened and run directly on any compatible browser, even without an internet connection.
-This feature is very helpful in case the user is at open seas or inside an airplane.